Road Trip from Austin to San Diego

 A road trip from Austin to San Diego will take you between the two biggest states in mainland USA.
 From the capital of Texas to the fringes of the Mexican border, there are so many awesome sights to see during the drive!

-The 1,450 mile road trip from Austin to San Diego can take upwards of 23 hours of non-stop driving time.
-Stop-off points en route include Fredericksburg, El Paso, Phoenix, Joshua Tree National Park and Palm Springs.
+The 1,450-mile road trip from Austin to San Diego can take upwards of 23 hours of non-stop driving time.
+Stop-off points en route include Fredericksburg, El Paso, Phoenix, Joshua Tree National Park, Palm Springs. and Coachella Valley Preserve.

 These are just a handful of the many notable highlights, and places of interest, that are dotted throughout the route.
 So be sure to keep reading until the end to discover more about them - as well as how best to plan your overnight stops and the best time to take this epic trip.

-How far is Austin To San Diego and how long will the road trip take?
+How far is San Diego from Austin, and how long will the road trip take?

 |Direct route |

 |1600 miles||26 hours|